British Empire Exhibition: Empire Stadium

-1924 Postcard showing the Empire stadium, later Wembley Stadium, which would become England's national football stadium.
+1924 Postcard showing the Empire Stadium, later Wembley Stadium, which would become England's national football stadium.
 The stadium's distinctive Twin Towers became its trademark.

-A purpose-built "great national sports ground", called the Empire Stadium, was built for the Exhibition.
+A purpose-built "great national sports ground", called the Empire Stadium, was built for the exhibition.
 This became Wembley Stadium.

 The first turf for this stadium was cut on the site of the old tower on 10 January 1922.
-250,000 tons of earth were then removed, and the new structure constructed within 10 months, opening well before the rest of the Exhibition was ready.
+250,000 tons of earth were then removed, and the new structure constructed within ten months, opening well before the rest of the exhibition was ready.
 Designed by John William Simpson and Maxwell Ayrton, and built by Sir Robert McAlpine, it could hold 125,000 people, 30,000 of them seated.
 The building was an unusual mix of Roman imperial and Mughal architecture.

 Although it incorporated a football pitch, it was not solely intended as a football stadium.
-Its quarter mile running track, incorporating a 220 yard straight track (the longest in the country) were seen as being at least equally important.
+Its quarter mile running track, incorporating a 220 yd straight track (the longest in the country) was seen as being at least equally important.

-The only standard gauge locomotive involved in the construction of the Stadium has survived, and still runs on Sir William McAlpine's private Fawley Hill railway near Henley.
+The only standard gauge locomotive involved in the construction of the stadium has survived, and still runs on Sir William McAlpine's private Fawley Hill railway near Henley.